slobentanzer/snakemake-workshop/docs/source/tutorial/QC.rst

 .. note::
     If a job depending on temporary files fails, the temp files are not deleted.

-    For debugging your workflow, it might still be usefull to use the ``-notemp``option, which prevents temporary file deletion, especially if they a long time to compute.
+    For debugging your workflow, it might still be usefull to use the ``--notemp`` option, which prevents temporary file deletion, especially if they a long time to compute.

-In your ``results`` directory, you should no indeed have only the ``merged.h5ad`` file.
+In your ``results`` directory, you should now indeed have only the ``merged.h5ad`` file.
 You can also look at your nice UMAPs in the ``plots`` folder.

 .. note::
     In general, I have found it usefull to clearly separate rules that do data cleaning, transformation, etc from plotting, as the latter can change quite often in order to make plots more readable.
 It is therefore not very practical if the plots are tied to expensive computations.